Integrations

 | data-ak-id | Required.
 The endpoint ID. |

-| data-ak-type | Asset type: screenshot (default), clip, or composition. |
+| data-ak-type | Asset type: screenshot (default), clip, or video_demo. |

 | data-ak-lang | Language variant (e.g. en, fr). |